chaoss/augur/Sprint1/UseCases/UseCasesDocument.md

 **Steps of Execution (Requirements):**

 **A Use Case Diagram (following the UML Standard for expressing use cases):**
+Use case diagram files are in this folder.

 **Dependent Use Cases:**
 One use case that could depend on these data endpoints is a UI element or anything on the front end that shows statistics pertaining to a user’s email.